apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.http.default_buffer_water_mark INT 32768

+.. ts:cv:: CONFIG proxy.config.http.request_buffer_enabled INT 0
+   :overridable:

+   This is a configuration value that is overridable but not configurable.
+This is most likely an implementation error.

+   This enables buffering the content for incoming ``POST`` requests.
+If enabled no outbound connection is made until the entire ``POST`` request has been buffered.

 .. ts:cv:: CONFIG proxy.config.http.request_header_max_size INT 131072

    Controls the maximum size, in bytes, of an HTTP header in requests.
 Headers